Majority Vote for Distributed Differentially Private Sign Selection: A General Majority Vote Procedure for Privacy Preserving Sign Recovery

-where $c$ is the scale constant of a probability distribution.
+where $c$ is the scale constant of the probability distribution.
 We refer the reader to Section 3.4 in \cite{dwork_aaron.2014} for more details about the exponential mechanism.
-The following lemma provides the privacy guarantee for exponential mechanism.
+The following lemma provides the privacy guarantee for the exponential mechanism.

 \begin{lemma}(Theorem 3.10 in \cite{dwork_aaron.2014}) The exponential mechanism preserves $(\epsilon,0)$-differential privacy. \end{lemma}